seasamgo/minimal-mistakes/_pages/about.md

 author_profile: true
 ---

-I'm a 4th year Ph.D. student in Biostatistics at Harvard University focusing on methods for failure time data and single-cell sequencing data.
+A 4th year Ph.D. student in Biostatistics at Harvard University focusing on methods for failure time data and single-cell sequencing data.
 My advisor is Dr. Guo-Cheng Yuan.

-## Interests
+I'm involved in a number of projects concerning open-source development, reproducible research and diversity in STEM.

+### interests
 - tumor evolution and heterogeneity
 - systems architecture
 - cyber security

-## Craft
+### craft
 - backpacking
+- woodworking
 - BJJ
-- understanding Beck

-## Advocacy
-- open-source development
-- reproducible research
-- diversity in STEM.